Memorable Moments from the PGA Championship Long Drive Competition

 In 1949, Chick Harbert won the inaugural Long Drive Competition with a 305-yard drive at Hermitage Country Club in Richmond, Virginia.
 He would go on to win his first and only major title at the 1954 PGA Championship at Keller Golf Course in Maplewood, Minnesota.

-The longest drive in the event’s history belongs to Evan “Big Cat” Williams, who won the 1974 PGA Championship Long Drive Competition with a 366-yard tee shot at Tanglewood Golf Club in Clemmons, North Carolina.
+Evan “Big Cat” Williams holds the record for the longest drive recorded at the Competition.
+Williams won the 1974 PGA Championship Long Drive Competition with a 366-yard tee shot at Tanglewood Golf Club in Clemmons, North Carolina.

 The Long Drive Competition Continues